 As keto entails consuming more fats it is vital to know which fats are healthy for you and which ones are not.
 The following rules are a good guideline for choosing the right oils and fats:

-- For cooking use oils and fats high in saturated fats: (pure pastured) lard, ghee, butter, (grass fed) beef tallow, coconut oil, cacao butter and red palm oil.
+- For high heat cooking use oils and fats high in saturated fats: (pure pastured) lard, ghee, butter, (grass fed) beef tallow, coconut oil, cacao butter and sustainable red palm oil.
 With regard to coconut oil I recommend using the extra virgin variety.
 Pure MCT oil is also a good choice.

-- For light cooking such as stir-frying or oven-roasting of vegetables and dressing of salads it is best to use mono-unsaturated fats such as extra virgin olive oil, avocado oil or macadamia nut oil.
+- For light cooking such as sauteing of vegetables it is best to use mono-unsaturated fats such as extra virgin olive oil, avocado oil or macadamia nut oil, you can also use these cold.

-- Increase your take of omega-3 fatty acids, mainly from animal sources, and avoid using too many oils high in omega-6 fatty acids, such as sesame oil or almond oil.
+- Increase your intake of omega-3 fatty acids, mainly from animal sources, and avoid using too many oils high in omega-6 fatty acids, such as sesame oil or almond oil.

 - Never use: margarine or oils made of sunflower, rapeseed/canola, soy, safflower, cottonseed and grapeseed.
 These fats and oils are processed and/or genetically modified or have a very unhealthy omega-3 to omega-6 ratio.